Chiral Crystallization and Its Significance in Pharmaceutical Industry

 - Crystallizers: Vessels used for crystallization, designed to control temperature, agitation, and supersaturation.

-- Polarimeters: Instruments used to measure the optical rotation of a solution, which can be used to determine enantiomeric purity.
+- Polarimeters: Instruments used to measure a solution's optical rotation, determining enantiomeric purity.

 - Seed Crystals: Crystals of the desired enantiomer used to initiate crystallization.

-- Free Radical Scavengers: Additives that prevent unwanted chemical reactions during crystallization.
+- Free Radical Scavengers: Additives preventing unwanted chemical reactions during crystallization.

 Types of Experiments